+Suzanne Ghanem

-Suzanne Ghanem Apart from Ian Stevenson's epic research, there are countless documented stories of reincarnation: Twenty-one years after death, the mother returned to find her eight past-life orphaned children in 'Yesterday's Children,' the Jenny Cockell Story.
+Apart from Ian Stevenson's epic research, there are countless documented stories of reincarnation:

+Twenty-one years after death, the mother returned to find her eight past-life orphaned children in 'Yesterday's Children,' the Jenny Cockell Story.
 Her now mature children acknowledged their shared memories.

 Barbro Karlen, in 'And the Wolves Howled,' could show her parents to her house in Amsterdam when she was Anne Frank.

 In 'Soul Survivor,' a 2-year-old James Leninger had blood-curdling nightmares.
 "Plane on fire!
 Little man can't get out," as he slammed his toy planes into the coffee table.
 His parents had to piece together their son's trauma.
 He was reliving his life and death as WWII pilot James Huston Jr..

-Once you've seen it, you can't unsee it.....\Our memories are eternal.
+... \Our memories are eternal.
 The Soul never forgets!